spoo-me/url-shortener/README.md

 # 🤝 Contributing

-**Contributions are always welcome!** 🎉
+**Contributions are always welcome!** 🎉 Here's how you can contribute:
-Please check out the [contributing guidelines](contributing.md) to get started.

-# 📧 Feedback / Issues / Support

-To give feedback, ask a question or make a feature request, you can either use the [Github Discussions](https://github.com/spoo-me/url-shortener/discussions)

-Bugs are logged using the github issue system.
+- Bugs are logged using the github issue system.
 To report a bug, simply [open a new issue](https://github.com/spoo-me/url-shortener/issues/new).
+- Follow the [contribution guidelines](contributing.md) to get started.
+- Make a [pull request](https://github.com/spoo-me/url-shortener/pull) for any feature or bug fix.

+> [!IMPORTANT]
-For URL deletion requests / any other issues feel free to <kbd>[✉️ grill us](mailto:support@spoo.me)</kbd>
+> For any type of support or queries, feel free to reach out to us at <kbd>[✉️ support@spoo.me](mailto:support@spoo.me)</kbd>

 # 👀 Visual Previews